lacanoid/datalink/docs/functions.md

 of `WRITE ACCESS TOKEN` columns.

-Updating a `RECOVERY YES` datalink column with the new value of the datalink will also cause datalinker to create a backup of file contents.
+Updating a `RECOVERY YES` datalink column with the new value of the datalink will also cause datalinker to create a new backup of file contents.

 #### dlpreviouscopy( datalink [ , has_token integer ] ) → datalink